 First, you get a download of the volume that they’ve edited and formatted for easy reading and note-taking.
 Not only that, but it is annotated with definitions of obscure words, fun facts, and explained references.

 Then there is a members-only Facebook group in which Rachel leads a discussion of the material.
 The discussion has been lively, with viewpoints all over the spectrum.
 Members vary widely in their religious beliefs, and the conversation is kept respectful and inclusive.
 We are encouraged to discuss how we can reconcile Charlotte’s words to our own beliefs.

 Sometimes this is easy.

 Other times we wrestle with it.

-Ruk and Rachel are admins at Charlotte Mason Secular Homeschoolers (disclaimer: I am a moderator there) and have led inclusive Charlotte Mason groups in their hometowns.
+Rachel is an admin at Charlotte Mason Secular Homeschoolers (disclaimer: I am a moderator there) and has led inclusive Charlotte Mason groups in her hometown.

 Though I haven’t participated as much as I’d like to, I’ve found the conversation at the Charlotte Mason Plenary welcoming and respectful.